47chapters/letsgo/docs/how-to/run-locally.md

 LETSGO_LOCAL_QUEUE_URL=http://localhost:3002
 ```

-These settings allow the code you write in the _worker_ component to call the _API_ endpoints as well as enqueue new, asynchronous work items for itself using the [@letsgo/queue](../reference/letsgo-queue.md) package.
+These settings allow the code you write in the _worker_ component to call the _API_ endpoints as well as enqueue new, asynchronous work for itself using the [@letsgo/queue](../reference/letsgo-queue.md) package.

 In some situations, the worker may need to call Stripe using the [@letsgo/stripe](../reference/letsgo-stripe.md) package.
 In this case, you must provide the same set of Stripe-related configuration settings to the _worker_ as you did for the _API_ component.
 In the most general case: